Dev-Dylann/weather-app/README.md

 ## Features

-- Accurate weather information with icons and temperature in Celsius
+- Accurate weather information with temperature in Celsius and icons to show current weather condition
-- Get users location and displays weather report and forecasts for that location (device location service must be turned on location permission granted)
+- Gets user's location and displays weather report and forecasts for that location (device location service must be turned on location permission granted)
 - Day/Night theme based on the local time of searched location

 ## Usage